Biographies from the 2005 Induction Ceremony Program.

 Recognized by community leaders as a “Good Citizen,” John P. “Top” Greene was committed to responsible growth and advocacy for Southeast Raleigh.
 His calm yet decisive way of working with people achieved results that are enjoyed by the city to this day.

-Knudsen was instrumental in the merger of the Raleigh City and Wake County school systems, the implementation of the Capital Area Transit (CAT) system of public transportation, the establishment of a greenway system, the community use of schools, and scattered site strategy for public housing.
+Knudsen was instrumental in the merger of the Raleigh City and Wake County school systems, the implementation of the Capitol Area Transit (CAT) system of public transportation, the establishment of a greenway system, the community use of schools, and scattered site strategy for public housing.
 In 1975 she wrote the successful application for Raleigh’s “All American City Award,” and in 1976 was chosen Raleigh’s Volunteer of the Year.

 Knudsen was the first woman to serve as chair of the Wake County Board of Commissioners.
 As county commissioner, she hired the first professionally trained manager for the county, began the computerization of tax records, started a county-financed countywide 911 system, and initiated the unification of a countywide library system.
 She developed a policy and procedure manual for the tax department, and developed separate current expense and long-range capital budgets.